VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Loading_jupyter_notebooks.md

 ![image.png](../static/Day_1/lights.png)

-The command line is a bioinformatician's work horse, but sometimes it's nice to have a more user-friendly interface.
-[Jupyter](https://jupyter.org/) notebooks are a great tool to keep track of the workflow for your data analysis.
-You can load up your results, manipulate them, make pretty figures, export your final data and figures to a file, all in one place!
+The command line is a bioinformatician's work horse, but doesn't offer the most interactive or visual interface.
+[Jupyter](https://jupyter.org/) notebooks are a commonly used alternative which allows you to load in data, manipulate it, make pretty figures, export your final data and figures, and annotate your workflow all in one place!

-We installed Jupyter in our Installations, so (hopefully) no more installations will be necessary.
-You can see the executibles for jupyter in your miniconda bin.

-`ls ~/miniconda3/bin`

 # Running Jupyter notebooks